 - Reduce vibrations with wide tires or a suspended bike.

-- Another bike will hopefully not be necessary after these measures, but it may be the last option.
+- Another bike might hopefully not be necessary after these measures, but it could possibly be the last option.